 Dr. Sheehan is pleased to offer Custom “all laser” LASIK to his Southwest Montana patients.
 Custom LASIK begins by constructing a 3-D map of your eye with a special device known as a Wavescan.
 This 3-D map will create a laser treatment specific to your eye.
 The Wavescan unit will also map the colored part of your eye, the iris, which allows the treatment to be lined up to your eye in a very precise manner.

-Most people are able to return to work the next day, although your doctor will have specific instructions for you once your surgery is complete.
-Some patients will be able to see clearly immediately, whereas others may need to wait a few hours for the procedure to take full effect.
+Most patients are able to return to work within 24 to 48 hours.
+Your doctor will have specific instructions for you once your surgery is complete.
+Some patients will be able to see clearly immediately, whereas others may not notice an improvement from the procedure until the next day.